byjg/docker-php/docs/ide.md

 ![img_2.png](img_2.png)

 If everything is OK you can see the PHP Version and XDebug.
-You can deselect the option "Visible only for this project" if you want to have this configurations for all PHP projects you have.
+You can deselect the option "Visible only for this project" if you want to have these configurations for all PHP projects you have.

 ![img_3.png](img_3.png)

 And voilá.
-Just select this new version to your project and you can have auto-complete, debug, and etc as if you have the PHP installed in your machine
+Just select this new version to your project, and you can have auto-complete, debug, etc. as if you have the PHP installed in your machine

 ![img_4.png](img_4.png)